nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+Student does not exist.
+    * 1a1.
+SETA shows an error message.

       Use case ends.

 ****